cloud-native-toolkit/watsonx-workshop/Watson-assistant.md

 **1. Creating Watson Assistant instance**

-Perform this step if you do not already have a Watson Assisant resource available.
+Perform this step to create an Watson Assisant instance.

 First, go to https://cloud.ibm.com/resources where you need to click the "Create resource" button Then search in the resource directory for Watson Assistant and then select it